TimoKoerber/laravel-json-seeder/README.md

 }
 ```

-You can now call the JSON Seeder with the usual Artisan command:
+You can now call the JSON Seeder with the usual Artisan command ...

 ```shell
 php artisan db:seed